sarahamer13/reading-notes/README.md

-# reading-notes
+My Reading Notes

-My reading notes for Code Fellows class 102 self paced
+This is where I'm going to put my reading assignments